-- Partnership across the sport system and within Canadian cycling - Integration of cycling disciplines and structures to meet overall development goals - Use of LTAD as the common "road map" supported by all partners, each with clear, agreed roles & responsibilities - Focus on holistic athlete development a Canadian strength - Clear high-performance targets and improved accountability
+- Partnership across the sport system and within Canadian cycling - Integration of cycling disciplines and structures to meet overall development goals - Integration of cycling disciplines and structures to meet overall development goals

 Guide to the LTAD Plan

 This document outlines Canadian Cycling's LTAD model.
 It is based on an extensive process of analysis; we have examined our successes and identified where gaps lie within our support structures.
 In the following pages, we identify where we want to be as a cycling nation, and we propose the changes that are needed in our infrastructure and programs to give the best opportunities to all cyclists whatever their goals or stage of development.